Doniyorbek-Coder/abdumutalibov/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...React
+- 🔭 I’m currently working on ...Portfolio Projects
 - 🌱 I’m currently learning ...JavaScript
 - 👯 I’m looking to collaborate on ...Udevs
 - 🤔 I’m looking for help with ...AWS